PR + marketing = the future of content marketing

 - Measuring results as executives do – in terms of sales, customers, and revenue.

 PR people may feel leery about shouldering such responsibilities, which usually belong to marketing or sales.
 Some bluntly say, “Sales is not my job.”

-But in a business (and even a nonprofit), sales is part of everyone’s job.
-All organizations need sales, customers and revenue.
+But in business (and even a nonprofit), sales is part of everyone’s job.
+All organizations need sales, customers, and revenue.

 The future of content marketing will demand direct involvement in sales for PR people too.